 Taking your dog to Australia can seem like a daunting task, but our dog shipping experts will be able to guide you every step of the way and advise on veterinary work, blood tests, vaccinations, quarantine and paperwork.
 Pet travel to Australia does require a lot of preparation, so we suggest you contact our dog shipping experts as far in advance of travel as possible, so that we can discuss the process with you step-by-step.

 We can transport many types of dog to Australia including Labradors, Alsatians, Spaniels, Jack Russells, German Shepherds and many more – however transporting bull dogs to Australia or snub nosed dogs to Australia can be slightly more complicated, as lot of airlines have restrictions on these breeds.
 If you have a snub nose dog to take to Australia, please contact us and one of our pet relocation specialists will be able to discuss the possible routes and options with you.

-Cat travel to Australia
+Taking Cats to Australia

 It is slightly less complicated to arrange the relocation of cats to Australia than it is dogs, however there are still strict rules and regulations which need to be followed when shipping cats to Australia and the same rules apply regarding rabies vaccinations, blood testing, quarantine and paperwork.

 Australia maintains tight rules on other types of pets which can be imported.
 For example it is not possible to import pet fish, reptiles or small mammals such as rabbits.
 If in doubt you can check the latest information on approved pets here.

 Assuming you pet meets the criteria set out, the next consideration are the health requirements which must be met.